Nordic skiing

 to be optimized in training and competition.

 Origins

 Recreational skiing began with organized skiing exercises and races of the Norwegian and Swedish infantries.
 Military races and exercises included downhill in rough terrain, target practice while skiing downhill, and 3 km cross-country skiing with full military backpack.
 Slalom (Norwegian: slalåm) is a word of Norwegian origin that has entered the international skiing vocabulary.
 In the 1800s skiers in Telemark challenged each other on "wild slopes" (ville låmir), more gentle slopes had the adjective "sla".
 Some races were on "bumpy courses" (kneikelåm) and sometimes included "steep jumps" (sprøytehopp) for difficulty.
 These 19th century races in Telemark ran along particularly difficult trails usually from a steep mountain, along timber-slides and ended with a sharp turn ("Telemark turn") on a field or icy lake.

+Classic skiing

+Classic skiing was the first type of skiing used.
+Classic skis use grips on the bottom of the ski for the skier to kick off of.
+This technique is considered slower than skate skiing.

+Skate skiing

+Skate skiing is a type of skiing where the skier pushes off the ground with their foot to gain speed.
+This technique was developed in the mid-1980s and since 1985 many races had different races for classic skiing and skate skiing due to the speed of skate skiing.
+Skate skiing uses many techniques for different terrains.

 Venues

 Noted Nordic skiing resorts around the world include the following: